 Mid-Point Check-in Review Date:

 Preceptor's Signature:

 Student's Signature:

 Final Assessment Review Date:

 Preceptor's Signature:

 Student's Signature:

 Final Grade for student's rotation (please circle):

 PASS FAIL

-Preceptor's Signature: Student's Signature: Final Grade for student's rotation (please circle): FAIL

-Student Name

-Rotation Site

-DAM CONTENT

-EVALUATION OF THE PROGRAM CONTENT 2013 PHAR 2082 (Community)

-/D D .
-(By Preceptor:

-The information you provide will be used to review the Practice Experience Program.
-Your thoughtful ratings and constructive comments will be extremely valuable in making appropriate changes.
-Anonymized comments may be shared within future course preparation materials.

-1. Please indicate whether the unit objectives and activities were completed during this rotation.
+Student N ame Rotation Site EVALUATION OF THE PROGRAM CONTENT PHAR 2082 (Community) (By Preceptor: The information you provide will be used to review the Practi houghtful ratings and constructive comments will be extremely changes.
+Anonymized comments may be shared within future cou valuable in making appropriate Please indicate whether the unit objectives and activities were completed during this rotation.
 Unit Were the objectives & activities able to be fulfilled at the site?
-Unit 1 - Professional & Interpersonal Skills □Yes □No Unit 2 - Patient Care in the Community Pharmacy □Yes □No Unit 3 - Compounding □Yes □No Unit 4 - Drug Information □Yes □No Unit 5 - Medication Coverage □Yes □No during the rotation. \square Yes \square No \square Did not need to contact 2.
-The Coordinator of Clini cal Education was a available to assist the preceptor when needed during the rotation. □Yes No □ D id ı not nee ed to contact
+Unit 1 - Professional & Interpersonal Skills □Yes □No Unit 2 - Patient Care in the Community Pharmacy □Yes □No Unit 3 - Compounding □Yes □No Unit 4 - Drug Information □Yes □No Unit 5 - Medication Coverage □Yes □No The Coordinator of Clinical Education was available to assi during the rotation. □Yes □No □ Did not not not not not not not not not not eed to contact If yes, please indicate the most recent year (not including this year): For how many years have you been a preceptor:?
+Comments: On a scale of 1 to 10, please rate your satisfaction with you r involvement in this Practice Turnerise and Durantees in terms of its adventional value

-3. Have you ever participated as a preceptor for Dalhousie University, College of Pharmacy before? -

-Yes Nο

-If yes, please indicate the most recent year (not include ding this year): For how many years have you been a preceptor: ?

-Comments: